outaagunga/documentation/AI_for_research.md

 ---

 ### **STEP 3: Develop Your Thesis Statement**
+After Identifying Your Research Question
+Example:

+> “How is climate change affecting food security in sub-Saharan Africa?”

+---

+**Brainstorm What You Already Know**
+Imagine a friend just asked you this question in a conversation.

+* What comes to mind first?
+* What do you already know or think about it?

+**Hint:**
+If you know very little, do a quick Google search.

+* Copy and paste your research question into the search bar.
+* Read one or two credible summaries or short articles (avoid deep reports).
+* Find a clear, simple, and factual idea to start from.

+---

+**Write a Simple Answer using your own words**
+In your own words, write one or two sentences that express your first opinion or logical guess about the question.

+Example:

+> “I think climate change threatens food security in sub-Saharan Africa by reducing crop yields and making rainfall unpredictable.”

-Once you have a question, state your preliminary answer (your opinion or hypothesis).
+This is your **preliminary answer or hypothesis**.

+---

-Then, use AI to refine it into a strong thesis statement:
+**Then, use AI to refine it into a strong thesis statement:**

 > “I have chosen the research question: [Your Selected Question].
 My preliminary answer/stance is that [Your Preliminary Answer].
 Refine this into a strong, clear, and argumentative thesis statement suitable for an APA-style academic paper.”